 The Company considers its intellectual property rights, including patents, trademarks and licensing agreements, to be an integral component of its business.
 The Company's policy is to file patent applications to protect technology, inventions and improvements that are considered important to the development of its business.
-There can be no assurance that patent applications filed by the Company will result in the issuance of patents or that any of the Company's products or will not be challenged, circumvented by others or invalidated.
+There can be no assurance that patent applications filed by the Company will result in the issuance of patents or that any of the Company's intellectual property will continue to provide competitive advantages for the Company's products or will not be challenged, circumvented by others or invalidated.
 The Company's policy is to aggressively enforce and defend its patents and other proprietary technology.
 The enforcement of intellectual property rights, like any lawsuit, could involve substantial costs and is inherently uncertain.
 In addition, the laws of foreign countries may not protect the Company's intellectual property rights to the same extent as the laws of the United States.